kaustavhalder/ansible/README.md

-# Ansbile for DevOPs
+# Ansible

+## Description

-This is just a placeholder repo for learning Ansible, following the tutorial of Jeff Geerling on YouTube
+This is just a standalone repo for learning Ansible using Jeff Geerlings live streams Below is the overview

-- Docker : no ssh available
+- Provision VMs using Vagrant and Virtual Box
+- Use playbooks to manage them